 The SST distribution in SMTHK (Fig. 1e) is similar to CNTL, though smoother, and the region with the strongest gradients off the east coast of Japan is oriented slightly more zonally (Fig. 1d).
 Contrary to the Gulf Stream region, the SSTs outside the Kuroshio region remain largely unaffected.
-As in the Gulf Stream region, the differences in SST between the two experiments
+As in the Gulf Stream region, the differences in SST between the two experiments follow a bipolar structure (Fig. 1f), but they are considerably weaker.
+The smoothing results in a maximum decrease (increase) of 2 K (3 K) south (north) of the SST front (Fig. 1f), with the SST differences being more pronounced in the western part of the domain close to Japan (Fig. 1f).

-3.2 Cyclone Density and Upper-level Wind
+3.2 Cyclone density and upper-level wind

 The position of the North Atlantic jet coincides with the location of the SST front (Fig. 3a), whereas the Pacific jet is located south of the Kuroshio SST front (Fig. 3b).
-The Pacific jet is stronger, meridionally more confined, and located over lower latitudes compared to the Atlantic jet, which is consistent with previous studies (e.g., Nakamura, 1992; Spensberger and Spengler, 2020).
-Both the strength and the position of the jet axes distribution in the North Atlantic are analogous to the study of TSSa, while for the Pacific we observe fewer jets in the region to the south of Japan compared to TSSb.
+The Pacific jet is stronger, meridionally more confined, and located over lower latitudes compared to the Atlantic jet, which is consistent with previous studies (e.g. Nakamura, 1992; Spensberger and Spengler, 2020).
+Both the strength and the position of the jet axis distribution in the North Atlantic are analogous to the study of Tsopouridis et al. (2020a), while for the Pacific we observe fewer jets in the region to the south of Japan compared to Tsopouridis et al. (2020b).

 The changes in the SST field between CNTL and SMTHG/SMTHK introduce differences in both cyclone density and the climatological jet stream position.
-We observe an equatorward shift in the maximum cyclone density in both the North Atlantic and North Pacific, particularly in the central and eastern part of the basins (Fig. 4a,c).
+We observe an equatorward shift in the maximum cyclone density in both the North Atlantic and North Pacific, particularly in the central and eastern part of the basins (Fig. 4a, c).
 We also notice an analogous shift in the upper-level jet in the North Atlantic (Fig. 4b), with negative anomalies in the northern part of the basin and positive anomalies mainly to the east of the Gulf Stream region.
-However, a similar shift of the upper-level jet is not observed in the North Pacific, with the position of the jet remaining rather unchanged and the jet being more confined and zonally distributed elongated in SMTHK (Fig. 4d).
+However, a similar shift of the upper-level jet is not observed in the North Pacific, with the position of the jet remaining rather unchanged and the jet being more confined and zonally elongated in SMTHK (Fig. 4d).

-While cyclone density (Fig. 4a) and jet occurrence (Fig. 4b) both shift equatorward in the Atlantic in the SMTHG experiment, there is no clear relation between these difference fields in the Pacific (Fig. 4c,d).
-For example, cyclone density in the Northeast Pacific (Gulf of Alaska, Fig. 4c) increases, whereas upper-level wind speed decreases in this region (Fig. 4d).
+While cyclone density (Fig. 4a) and jet occurrence (Fig. 4b) both shift equatorward in the Atlantic in the SMTHG experiment, there is no clear relation between these difference fields in the Pacific (Fig. 4c, d).
+For example, cyclone density in the northeastern Pacific (Gulf of Alaska, Fig. 4c) increases, whereas upper-level wind speed decreases in this region (Fig. 4d).
 Zhang et al. (2020) found a similar decrease in the upper-level response in the northeastern Pacific, expressed by differences of meridional eddy wind variance and eddy kinetic energy at 300 hPa.
 However, they showed that the upper-level decrease was not accompanied by a reciprocal negative anomaly in the low-level storm track and thus documented a different response of the SST smoothing in the lower and upper levels in the Pacific.